apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 Lenet.summary(image_data)
 ```

-You you are able to print the summaries of the two networks `layer` and `Lenet`
+You are able to print the summaries of the two networks `layer` and `Lenet`
-easily since you didn't hybridize them above.
+easily since you didn't hybridize the two networks.
 However, the last network
-`net_Hybrid` was hybridized above and throws an `AssertionError` if you
+`net_Hybrid` was hybridized above and throws an `AssertionError` if you try
+`net_Hybrid.summary(x_bench)`.
+To print the summary for `net_Hybrid`, call
-try `net_Hybrid.summary(x_bench)`.
-Now you can call another instance of the same
-network and instantiate it for your summary and then hybridize it.
+another instance of the same network and instantiate it for our summary and then
+hybridize it

 ```python
 net_Hybrid_summary = MLP_Hybrid()